LaKing/site-language/README.md

 ```

-Changeing languges will be enabled by visiting the language code as uri - this will set the session.lang variable, and redirect to the site root..
+Changing languges will be enabled by visiting the language code as uri - this will set the session.lang variable, and redirect to the site root..
 ```
     https://example.com/en
     https://example.com/hu